apmckinlay/insidesuneido/index.md

 This means we can't use the **binary** floating point numbers normally provided by hardware and languages.

-As of 2018-08 cSuneido, jSuneido, and gSuneido all use an implementation with a 64 bit coefficient and 8 bit sign and exponent.
+As of 2018-08 cSuneido, jSuneido, and gSuneido all use an implementation (Dnum) with a 64 bit coefficient and 8 bit sign and exponent.
 Only 16 of the possible 19 decimal digits are used.
 This allows splitting into two 8 decimal digit halves which fit into 32 bit for faster processing.  (cSuneido is 32 bit so it cannot take advantage of 64 bit instructions.
-In Visual C++ most 64 bit operations are subroutine calls.)
+In Visual C++ 32 bit code most 64 bit operations are subroutine calls.)
 The coefficient is kept “maximized” i.e. “shifted” left as far as possible.

 *cSuneido* previously had an implementation of decimal floats that used four 16 bit integers, each holding four decimal digits (i.e. 0 to 9999) plus a sign and an exponent.
 The intent was to provide 16 digits of precision.
 However, because the exponent had 4 digit granularity, the actual precision could be as low as 13 digits.